 1. Labeling & Object Function of Body Parts

 Give your student the head, then have them label each body part or clothing item as they add it.
-Use this opportunity to work on the function for each body part and where they belong on the body.
+Use this opportunity to work on the function of each body part and where they belong on the body.
 Do the same with clothing items.

 You can also expand vocabulary with descriptive words for each body part: “Round nose, orange lips, etc.”